laxnumber13/pingpong-Python/README.md

 # pingpong-Tkinter

-a little app written with python3.4/tkinter to manage pingpong scores and stats using a mongodb database
+a little app written with python3.4/tkinter to manage pingpong scores and stats using a MongoDB database

 pptkapp.py is the main script to run